Site Overlay

 Trying to say it all

 A logo doesn’t need to convey every aspect of the business, but it needs to support every aspect.
 Trying to cover every little thing the business does can result in a messy, overcomplicated design.
-It can also be limiting because if the business decides to branch out into new markets, those new aspects will be missing.
+It can also be limiting.
+If the business decides to branch out into new markets, those new aspects will be missing.
 If a business offers drive-up oil changes, quick maintenance, and tire rotation, it can be tempting to use those three elements as the basis of the logo.
 However, if that business starts offering windshield chip repairs, then that aspect of the business will be conspicuously missing.
 If the logo focussed on an automotive motif more generally, the design will work as the business grows.

-Bring too clever
+Being too clever

 Failing to get outside feedback